 A holding company is a type of business that deals specifically with assets, investments, and management, rather than providing goods and services with a view to making a profit from production and sales.

 Holding companies may also be responsible for the supervision and management of other companies, in addition to, or instead of, holding shares and receiving dividends from their shareholdings.
 Aside from these functions, a holding company will not normally itself trade or conduct any other type of business activity.

 The other companies in which assets are held are known as ‘subsidiaries’.
-Holding companies in the UK that own more than 50% of another company’s shares are known as ‘parent’ companies of these subsidiaries.
+Holding companies in the UK which own more than 50% of another company’s shares are known as ‘parent’ companies of these subsidiaries.

 The legal requirements of a holding company